How to Use Vultr CDN with Apache Webserver

 Conclusion

-You have set up an Apache web server to forward request patterns to your Vultr CDN URL.
-Depending on your hosting environment, you can either apply the request forwarding rules in your .htaccess file or the virtual host configuration file to improve your web application performance and user experience.
-For each configuration method, view your browser developer tools and navigate to the Network or Sources tab to verify all files delivered by your Vultr CDN URL.
+You have set up an Apache web server to forward request patterns to your Vultr CDN Zone's URL.
+You can either apply the request forwarding rules in your .htaccess file or the virtual host configuration file to improve your web application performance and user experience.
+For each configuration method, view your browser developer tools and navigate to the Network or Sources tab to verify all files delivered from your Vultr CDN Zone's URL.